KevinAlavik/kevinalavik.github.io/content/posts/why-os-development-isnt-for-the-faint-of-heart.md

 draft: false
 description: "An honest look at the harsh realities of OS development, from debugging to isolation."
 url: "/posts/why-os-development-isnt-for-the-faint-of-heart/"
-image: "/images/osdev-article.jpg"
 series: ["OS Development Journey"]
 categories: ["Development", "OS Development"]
+cover:
+    image: images/guys-i-can-learn-c-with-osdev.gif
 ---

 ### Introduction

 OS development isn’t some quick, glamorous project you can knock out in a weekend.
-It’s a brutal, grindy process.
+It’s a brutal, unforgiving process.
 You’ll spend countless hours—or even days—staring at code and chasing down bugs, just to make something as simple as "Hello, World!" work.
 It’s frustrating, tedious, and requires a level of persistence most people don’t have.
 If you’re looking for instant results, you’re in the wrong place.

 ### The Reality of Debugging